-On the Eyre Peninsula you can come face-to-face with a great white shark, or swim with dolphins, seals and giant tuna.
-Plan your trip today.
+Come face-to-face with a great white shark or swim with dolphins, seals and giant cuttlefish.
+Get your adrenaline pumping on the Eyre Peninsula.

 Experience Australia's seafood frontier